twinfoundation/federated-catalogue/apps/federated-catalogue-rest-server/README.md

 # Federated Catalogue REST Server

-A REST server implementation support the routes from various packages.
+A REST server implementation support the Federated Catalogue routes.

+## Open API

+The Open API Spec is [here](./docs/open-api/spec.json)

 ## Building and running the application